Don't Freak Out: What to Do When Your Hot Water System Malfunctions

 Heating element not working correctly

-Heating element malfunction can cause a lack of hot water, and it’s often due to a defective temperature control or heater.
-The heating element might need to be replaced or repaired.
+Heating element malfunction can cause an absence of hot water, and it’s often due to a defective temperature control or heater.
+Heating elements may require to be repaired or replaced.

-A problem with your thermostat could result in your system’s hot water to cease working correctly, and it may require replacement.
-A malfunctioning thermostat can result in your system’s hot water to create lower levels of hot water as it normally does or no hot water at all.
+A malfunctioning thermostat can cause your hot water system to cease working correctly, and it may require replacing.
+A malfunctioning thermostat can cause your hot water system to produce less hot water than normal or no hot water at all.

 Water heater tank corrosion